-To the Board of Directors Oregon Affordable Housing Assistance Corporation

-We have audited the financial statements of the Oregon Affordable Housing Assistance Corporation (OAHAC) as of and for the year ended December 31, 2011 and the period ended December 31, 2010 and have issued our report thereon dated May 30, 2012.
+COMMUNICATIONS WITH THOSE CHARGED WITH GOVERNANCE To the Board of Directors Oregon Affordable Housing Assistance Corporation We have audited the financial statements of Oregon Affordable Housing Assistance Corporation (OAHAC) as of and for the year ended December 31, 2015, and have issued our report thereon dated April 19, 2016.
 Professional standards require that we provide you with the following information related to our audit.

-OUR RESPONSIBILITY UNDER AUDITING STANDARDS GENERALLY ACCEPTED IN THE UNITED STATES OF AMERICA

-As stated in our engagement letter dated March 19, 2012, our responsibility, as described by professional standards, is to form and express an opinion about whether the financial statements prepared by management with your oversight are fairly presented, in all material respects, in conformity with U.S. generally accepted accounting principles.
+OUR RESPONSIBILITY UNDER AUDITING STANDARDS GENERALLY ACCEPTED IN THE UNITED STATES OF AMERICA As stated in our engagement letter dated September 15, 2015, our responsibility, as described by professional standards, is to form and express an opinion about whether the financial statements prepared by management with your oversight are fairly presented, in all material respects, in conformity with accounting principles generally accepted in the United States of America.
 Our audit of the financial statements does not relieve you or management of your responsibilities.

-Our responsibility is to plan and perform the audit in accordance with generally accepted auditing standards and to design the audit to obtain reasonable, rather than absolute, assurance about whether the financial statements are free of material misstatement.
-An audit of financial statements includes consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of OAHAC's internal control over financial reporting.
+Our responsibility is to plan and perform the audit in accordance with auditing standards generally accepted in the United States of America and to design the audit to obtain reasonable, rather than absolute, assurance about whether the financial statements are free from material misstatement.
+An audit of financial statements includes consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the OAHAC's internal control over financial reporting.
 Accordingly, we considered OAHAC's internal control solely for the purposes of determining our audit procedures and not to provide assurance concerning such internal control.
 We are also responsible for communicating significant matters related to the financial statement audit that, in our professional judgment, are relevant to your responsibilities in overseeing the financial reporting process.
 However, we are not required to design procedures for the purpose of identifying other matters to communicate to you.